AnoopPatel582/WeatherWhiz/README.md

 # WeatherWhiz

 **WeatherWhiz** is a modern React-based web application that displays real-time weather data for cities around the globe.
-It utilizes the OpenWeatherMap API to fetch current weather conditions and showcases them with an elegant and user-friendly interface powered by Material UI.
+It utilises the OpenWeatherMap API to fetch current weather conditions and showcases them with an elegant and user-friendly interface powered by Material UI.

 ## Preview